 Una is a lecturer in international development at the National University of Ireland Galway, where she is also director of the master’s degree programme in international development practice.
 She works extensively in evaluation and conducts research on topics including migration, climate change and gender.
 Una has more than 25 years of experience in development, having worked with UN agencies such as UNICEF, the United Nations Development Programme and the International Organization for Migration.
 She has also worked with the bilateral aid programmes of Ireland, UK, Finland, Australia and the EU, and is a board member of Dóchas, the Irish association of non-governmental development organisations.

 Barbara started her career with Concern Worldwide in the early 1990s.
 In 1994 she was assigned to Rwanda and later worked for the International Organization for Migration on the Rwandan refugee return programme.
 She has a background in aid and development, insurance, project management and information technology, and previously worked for IBM, Diageo and TNT.
 Barbara is currently the global network director for RSA Insurance Group.

 Tony joined the Sightsavers board of directors in 2019.
 He is a chartered accountant and director of finance at The Wheel, the national representative body for community, voluntary and charitable organisations in Ireland.
-Tony was previously head of fundraising at Fighting Blindness, and has been involved in a number of other roles at other charities and non-profit organisations.
-Tony has lived with a visual impairment since his 20s and hopes his personal experience will help Sightsavers to continue its work for similar people around the world whose sight loss poses great challenges but great opportunities.
+Tony was previously head of fundraising at Fighting Blindness, and has been involved in a number of other charities and non-profits.
+He has had a visual impairment since his 20s and hopes his experience will help Sightsavers to continue its work for people around the world whose sight loss poses great challenges.